 ✓ PATENTED QUICK-DRAIN® ✓ LIFETIME WARRANTY!
 The ONLY Lifetime Warranty on the bath AND installation, INCLUDING labor backed by American Standard. / 44 HYDROTHERAPY JETS!
 More than any other tub we've seen Evaluation Will Be Scheduled MADE IN Ease of Use ACCREDITED USA credit approval.
 Minimum monthly payments required.
 Receive a free on Shower, or Deluxe Shower.
 Offer valid only while supplies last.
-Limit American Saladad Code of Otto War in an installation of a Deletain Transport of Code o
+Limit American Saladad Code of Otto War in an installation of a Deletain Team and the Code of th